 A second resource gaining momentum in LAC is hydrogen.
 Renewable sources represent 55% of Latin America’s electricity generation, almost double than the global average (35%), with some countries like Uruguay reaching 95%.
 The source of this energy is already competitive with fossil-fuel sources (see the following figure that shows that photovoltaic generation is already cheaper than gas combined cycle generation CCGT), but such technologies are variable and must be complemented with non-variable energy sources to ensure security of the supply.
 This variability comes from the fact that they only produce energy when the wind blows or the sun shines, and therefore the need for efficient storage technologies remains, creating an opportunity for hydrogen technologies (increasing demand) on the side of batteries.

 In the LAC region, hydrogen prices are highly competitive representing a competitive advantage in the production of green hydrogen (increasing supply) because renewable energy represents around 60% of green hydrogen’s total cost.
 For example, Chile’s green hydrogen is estimated to become competitive with conventional fossil-based generation already in the mid-term (and without considering CO2 costs).
-This is better than what it is expected for the whole world (see left panel of the following figure).
+This is better than what it is expected for the whole world.

-Moreover, the global perspectives for hydrogen are very promising (see right panel in following figure).
+Moreover, the global perspectives for hydrogen are very promising.
 If there are supportive policies in place, hydrogen could meet 7% of the energy mix by 2050 (187 million metric tons of hydrogen) – in a scenario where global warming is limited to 1.5°.
 But if strong and comprehensive policy is in force, 696 MMT of hydrogen could be used, enough to meet 24% of final energy demand.

 Hydrogen economies are similar to natural gas in the sense that transportation costs (particularly difficult for long distance) are very high (as well as the lack of a captive demand).
 These characteristics impose a market based on long-term contracts and, similarly to the development of the lithium sector, it requires important improvements in regulation for business to take place in an environment that minimises economic risks both for buyers and sellers and that profits the rest of the economy.